aayush4vedi/CynicalReader/TICKET.md

         * Schema: ID,Source(=HN), Time(IST), Upvotes,NumComments, Title, Url , Content, WeightedContent
         * [x] Handle brokern/forbidden urls
         * [x] handle https urls: tmp fixed(https://stackoverflow.com/questions/10667960/python-requests-throwing-sslerror), permanent soln later
-        * TODO: Need to have full title(not preprocessed) as I need to decide the topic based on that.Preprocessing to be done while feeding to Algo.Made the change.RUN `hn_scraper` again after 1 iteration is done
+        * Need to have full title(not preprocessed) as I need to decide the topic based on that.Preprocessing to be done while feeding to Algo.Made the change.RUN `hn_scraper` again after 1 iteration is done
-        * TODO: HN scraping failed for '1596240000-1594771200', rerun!
+        * HN scraping failed for '1596240000-1594771200', rerun!
   * 2. Inidvidual article linked website.Things to keep in mind:
     * Get meaningful content only i.e. remove ads, comments etc.
       * Appr1: Use someting like [boilerpipe](https://stackoverflow.com/questions/13791316/how-to-extract-meaningful-and-useful-content-from-web-pages) and use Adblockers data [ref](https://www.researchgate.net/post/How_do_I_extract_the_content_from_dynamic_web_pages)